 A brilliant blue chick burst forth from within.
 Gleaming like cut glass, it traced a glimmering arc through the azure air, weaving left and right as it fell almost as if flapping its glass wings.

 The color slowly faded.
 In syncopation with the fluttering, dancing movements, the wingtips at first grew transparent, then disintegrated along the inward-coursing cracks.
 Transparent blue shards rained down like falling blossoms.

-  Pinging with almost silent sounds upon striking the earth, the icy-clear pieces scattered across the ground.
+Striking the earth with almost silent pings, the icy-clear pieces scattered across the ground.

 Next came two birds, transparent gold like the rays of the sun.
 After circling the plaza, winding about each other in flight, the two large birds rose into the heavens together as one.